-“Hmm, seems that instead of planets this universe has air bubbles inside an endless expanse of earth and stone.
-Wonder how this affects the development of civilisations.”
+“Hmm, seems that instead of planets, this universe has air bubbles inside an endless expanse of earth and stone.
+Wonder how this affects the development of civilizations.”

 Anodyne closed his eyes for a moment and held concentration.
-When he opened his eyes again they were as human eyes.
+When he opened his eyes again, they were human eyes.
 With limited vision, he looked around the cavern once again.

 Anodyne returned his eyes to normal, turning his head to the very near wall of stone beside him.

-As Anodyne was analysing his surroundings he failed to notice one of the tribal men approach him from behind.
+As Anodyne was analyzing his surroundings, he failed to notice one of the tribal men approach him from behind.
 The man moved silently, carefully placing his feet to avoid stepping on anything that would make noise.
-Spear in hand he tapped Anodyne’s shoulder and got him to turn.
+Spear in hand, he tapped Anodyne’s shoulder and got him to turn.